Fr0zenCrane/UniCoT/README.md

 <sup>1</sup>Shanghai Academy of AI for Science, <sup>2</sup>Fudan University, <sup>3</sup>Nanyang Technological University

 ## Overview

-While Chain-of-Thought (CoT) reasoning has proven effective for complex text tasks, extending it to **multimodal scenarios** introduces new challenges.
-In visual contexts, human reasoning often depends on understanding how **visual states evolve over time**, e.g., tracking object movements, spatial interactions, and causal transformations.
-These dynamics are essential for tasks such as **visual planning**, **physical reasoning**, and **story comprehension**.
+While Chain-of-Thought (CoT) reasoning has proven effective for complex text-based tasks, extending it to multimodal scenarios introduces new challenges.
+In visual contexts, human reasoning often relies on understanding how visual states evolve over time, such as tracking object movements and spatial interactions.
+This demands that Multimodal Large Language Models (MLLMs) reason not only at the textual level but also effectively incorporate and interpret visual cues.

 To tackle this, we introduce **Uni-CoT**, a unified reasoning framework that extends CoT principles to the **multimodal domain**, empowering Multimodal Large Language Models (MLLMs) to perform **interpretable**, **step-by-step reasoning** across both **text and vision**.
 The core idea is to decompose complex multimodal tasks into structured, manageable steps that can be executed **sequentially or in parallel**, enabling more scalable and systematic reasoning as shown below.